Current Exhibitions

 Jamaica Plain Branch Library

-The Jamaica Plain Branch Library, in collaboration with The Friends of the Jamaica Plain Branch of the Boston Public Library and Uforge, is thrilled to announce the latest edition of its annual rotating art program for 2024.
-This exhibit proudly features Charlemont, MA resident Cynthia Fisher and her latest collection, "Peregrinations on Being Human, A Mosaic Journey."
+The Jamaica Plain Branch Library, in partnership with The Friends of the Jamaica Plain Branch of the Boston Public Library, is excited to announce the first exhibit of its 2025 annual rotating art program, Healing Paths by local artist Kevin Gillespie.

 The exhibition space is located on the lower level.

-More information about Cynthia Fisher and her work can be found on her website, opens a new window.
+More information about Kevin and his work is available on his website, opens a new window.
 Additional information is also available on the Friends of the Jamaica Plain Branch Library website, opens a new window.